Your shop is more than just a display room for guns.

 You’ll want to see real results for your marketing efforts; you’ll want to see people contacting you or visiting your store and buying from you.

-The best way to market with social media is to pay for your ads.
+The best way to market on social media is to pay for your ads.
 If you’re not paying, Facebook won’t give you prime positioning.
-(They’re a business and they sell ad space, after all.)

 The second best thing you can do is to automate your sharing to social media.